davidcereal/dberger1989.github.io/_posts/07-05-2016-Bayesian-AB-Testing.markdown

 ---
 ## A/B testing isn't as easy as it seems

-A/B testing is common practice in web product design.
-It’s the comparison of one web page (A), to another (B).
-Figuring out whether A or B is superior seems like it should pretty straightforward: if we wanted to measure conversions, we could split users randomly into 2 groups and serve them 2 different web designs.
+A/B testing is common practice in product design.
+It’s the comparison of version (A), to another version (B).
+Figuring out whether A or B is superior seems like it should pretty straightforward: if we wanted to measure conversion rates across different versions of a web page, we could split users randomly into 2 groups and serve them 2 different web designs.
 Whichever version leads to more conversions could be deemed superior.
 It’s that easy, right?
 Nope.

-The simple complicating factor is luck.
+The complicating factor is luck.
 It’s entirely possible that the version which had the highest conversion rate is actually inferior to the other, and only by sheer luck did it produce better results in our samples.
 So how can we know for sure whether A or B is the more effective layout?

 ## Conducting the experiment
 Let’s use a hypothetical situation.
 Imagine we run a racing broom e-commerce site to supplement our store on Diagon Alley.
 We are considering switching the color scheme of the site: One version uses Slytherin colors of green and silver, and one uses Gryffindor colors of red and gold.
 Otherwise, both versions are exactly the same.